 Before you can use any extension (SOE or SOI) that you develop, you need to deploy it to your ArcGIS Server site.
 You can do this in ArcGIS Server Manager.
-This process is identical regardless of which SDK you used to develop the SOE or SOI.

-Only administrators can deploy an extension.
+Beginning at 10.4, only administrators can deploy an extension.
 To allow publishers to deploy extensions, see Change geoprocessing service and service extension publishing privileges.

 To deploy an extension, you need to get the .soe file that was created by the extension developer.
-The file can contain one or many extensions.
-Once you have the file, perform the following steps:
+The .soe file can contain one or many extensions.
+Once you have the .soe file, perform the following steps: